LANARKSHIRE

 In 1985, David Boag, from Glasgow Royal Infirmary, was appointed as Consultant Biochemist.
 He was appointed as Consultant at Crosshouse Hospital in Ayrshire in 1986.

 In 1987, Ian Gunn, from Dundee via Leeds (1984 to 1987), was appointed as Consultant Biochemist.
+He retired in 2016 and worked part-time until 2020.
+He was elected as a Fellow of the ACB in 2018.

 Richard Evans, from Hairmyres Hospital, Lanarkshire, was appointed as Principal Biochemist in 1987 and retired in 2008.